awemorris/PlayfieldEngine/docs/gettingstarted.md

-PicoPico Script Getting Started
+PicoPicoScript Getting Started
 ===============================

 Follow the steps below to run your first game.

 ## Download the Binary

-Download the latest `PicoPico Script` binary from the [Releases Page](https://github.com/awemorris/PicoPicoScript/releases).
+Download the latest `PicoPicoScript` binary from the [Releases Page](https://github.com/awemorris/PicoPicoScript/releases).

 ## Run the Game